-Nowadays, though, laptop batteries often last around seven to eight hours on average, across most brands.
+Nowadays, though, laptop batteries often last around seven to eight hours on average, across most major brands like Dell, Asus and Lenovo.
 This number changes depending on what model you use and how much you paid for it.
-More expensive laptops definitely enjoy a longer battery life in most cases.
+More expensive laptops like MacBooks definitely enjoy a longer battery life in most cases.

 Gaming laptops are especially well-known for having extremely long battery lives.
 This is because they are optimized for peak performance across integrated and well-tuned internal parts, complemented by state-of-the-art cooling systems.